ttb-hcmut/.github/microcluster/doc/design-notes.md

 ## Formatter

-Here we discuss the evolution of the formatter system.
-The problem is how to preprocess stderr output with styling (such as colors), in a way that is composable and maintains clarity of semantics.

 In [568dc77](https://github.com/ttb-hcmut/.github/commits/568dc77), we introduced formatters, a preprocessing stage to add colors to stderr output.

 1. We use formatters that can be combined.